-This article is the second part of Pulling it all Together: Expressive Lines, Shapes, and Forms blog.
+This article is the second part of Pulling it All Together: Expressive Lines, Shapes, and Forms blog.

 Circles are considered either man-made or organic.
 According to artist Wassily Kandinsky, the circle is the only shape that falls into both categories.